CHALLENGES

 Bloom Biorenewables has developed and scaled the aldehyde assisted fractionation (AAF) technology that allows to efficiently extract and isolate lignin from lignocellulosic biomass.
 The isolated lignin presents a near-native structure, meaning it is not condensed during the extraction process giving it similar properties to those lignin presents in nature.
 Inspired by these lignin characteristics we are developing a bio-based solution for the packaging industry inspired by nature’s natural protection mechanisms.

-Running Projects, Call 5
+Projects, Call 5

 Grensol Group – Recycling Automotive Plastics, Without Emissions